-	With the industry built on an open source model that developers can build on easily, DeFi lends itself to fast innovation, and can be more nimble than traditional finance since progress doesn’t wait for quarterly reports and cumbersome business processes.
+With the industry built on an open-source model that developers can build on easily, DeFi lends itself to fast innovation.
+It can be more nimble than traditional finance since progress doesn’t wait for quarterly reports and cumbersome business processes.

 Trust yourself and keep on learning.
 If you want to know more about decentralized entities, check out this School of Block episode all about DAO’s – redefining human organisation.